- Last Updated on Tuesday, 30 April 2019 02:24

 There are misconceptions on the value of removing fluid effusions.
 Cats with chest involvement and breathing difficulties can benefit greatly by removal of pleural fluid.
 Chest fluid also tends to be slowly replaced, especially when cats are treated with prednisolone.
 Removal of abdominal fluid should be discouraged unless it is so massive that it interferes with breathing.
 Abdominal effusions tend to be rapidly replaced at the expense of body fluids and proteins.
 Owners can be encouraged to maintain symptomatic and palliative treatment for as long as weight and activity are maintained.
 This can be days, weeks, sometimes months, and rarely a year or more.
 However, owners should be apprised of the extremely high morality that occurs among cats with clinically active FIP.

-There are several web sites that are offering various organic supplements for cats with FIP.
+Homeopathy involves the administration of sub-toxic doses of substances, usually plant based, which mimic the disease signs that are intended to be cured.
+There are several web sites that are offering various homeopathic medications for cats with FIP.
 They are basically dilute tinctures of various plant extracts.
-Some of these treatments are based on homeopathy, while others are marketed as supplements that claim to boost the immune system to fight the infection.
 These extracts are quite expensive, and many desperate owners will be tempted to use them.
+One of these companies is in Australia - (http://www.naturalpaws.com.au/feline-infectious-peritonitis-fip-usefulinfo-112-false.html).

-The use of non-specific immunostimulants has been popular in feline medicine for decades, usually for treating specific signs of feline leukemia and feline immunodeficiencies virus infection such as anemia or low lymphocyte counts.
-There are occasional anecdotal reports of cats with “FIP” being cured or their lives prolonged by such treatments.
-These types of immunostimulants include substances such as Staphylococcal A protein, ImmunoRegulin (Propriobacterium acnes), Acemannan (mucopolysaccharide extract of Aloe vera leaves) and Imulan (lymphocyte T-cell immunomodulator).
-Another product in the US is called Peritan FP and it can be found at - https://www.wolfcreekranchorganics.com/peritan_fp.html.
-It is an extract of cat's claw bark and macela leaf.
+Peritan FP is a plant-based substance that is advertised for cats with FIP.
+It can be found at - http://wolfcreekranch.net/peritan_fp.html.
 Interestingly, advertised statements about the efficacy of Peritan for FIP conclude with the following statement – “These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.”
 People should also be aware that some of the anecdotes attesting to the efficacy of a certain product for FIP are deliberately posted.
 Furthermore, many of the cats described may never have had FIP in the first place.
-There is no evidence that these aforementioned biologics have any beneficial effect on actual cases of FIP.

-One non-specific plant-based immunostimulant has been researched for FIP.
-Polyprenyl immunostimulant (PI) is classed as a biologic by the USDA and is manufactured by Sass and Sass in Tennessee (http://www.sassandsass.com).
+The most popular non-specific immunostimulant touted on the web to treat cats with dry FIP is an extract of tree leaves.
+Polyprenyl immunostimulant (PI) (https://vetimmune.com/pi-productinformation/) is classed as a biologic by the USDA and is manufactured by Vetimmune (https://vetimmune.com/) (formally Sass and Sass, Inc.).
 PI has been given a conditional license by the USDA as therapeutic for “symptoms” of feline herpes virus infection.
-According to the Sass and Sass website they are conducting research on its use for FIP and other diseases of companion animals.
 Although not currently approved for the treatment of FIP by the USDA, it is being widely used off label for prolonging the life of cats with milder forms of FIP.
 Polyprenyl immunostimulant as a potential treatment for cats with FIP has an interesting history that extends from Russia to the United States.
-The research and chemical structure of PI is based on a biologic "plant extract" called Phosprenyl, which is used in Russia to treat a wide range of viral infections in many animal species (http://www.2ndchance.info/fip-gamavite.pdf).
-The first publication on the use of PI for FIP outside of Russia was an article: (http://www.vet.utk.edu/research/fip/FIPpolyprenyl.pdf) published by Dr. Al Legendre and colleagues.
+The research and chemical structure of PI is based on a biologic "plant extract" called Phosprenyl, which is used in Russia to treat a wide range of viral infections in many animal species (http://www.2ndchance.info/fip-gamavite.pdf.
+The first publication on the use of PI for FIP outside of Russia was an article (http://www.vet.utk.edu/research/fip/FIPpolyprenyl.pdf) published by Dr. Al Legendre and colleagues.
 In this study, three cats with subclinical dry form FIP were treated with Polyprenyl Immunostimulant.
 Two of the three cats were alive and well 2 years after diagnosis.
 The results from these three cats were used to justify a much larger treatment trial on 58 cats presenting solely with dry FIP.
 The results of this study were presented in 2012 at the ACVIM forum.
-Twenty-two percent were alive at least 165 days and three cats lived longer than 365 days (5%), which was longer than what was expected.
+Twenty-two percent were alive at least 165 days and three cats (5%) lived longer than 365 days, which was longer than expected.
 However, this study was faulted for not including a placebo control group and was subsequently published in more detail and including a historical control group - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5306384/.
 This report described 60 PI treated cats with dry FIP and 59 cats with similar dry FIP from the literature that had not been treated.
-Eight of the 60 (13%) cats survived over 200 days, and 4 of 60 (7%) survived over 300 days.
+Eight of the 60 cats survived over 200 days, and 4 of 60 survived over 300 days.
+Because no historical control cat lived longer than 200 days, the conclusion was that PI treatment prolonged the life of some cats with the dry form of FIP.

 Non-specific anti-viral drugs

-Common drugs such as cyclosporine, cholesterol inhibitors such as itraconazole, various antibiotics, and several herbal extracts inhibit FIP virus in cell-culture.
+Common drugs such as cyclosporine, cholesterol inhibitors such as itraconazole, various antibiotics, and several herbal extracts inhibit FIP virus in cell-culture, but the anti-viral effect is weak and potential toxicity great.
 These substances have their biologic effects by inhibiting normal metabolic processes of cells and some of these processes are usurped by viruses to aid their own replication.
-However, the antiviral properties of these compounds are weak, and the amount of drug required to achieve the needed level of virus inhibition would be toxic or damaging to normal cells and thus to the host cat.
+The amount of drug required to achieve the needed level of virus inhibition would be toxic or damaging to the cells and thus to the host cat.

 Targeted anti-viral drug therapy

 The current hope for treatment of FIP rests with several of the same types of specific anti-viral drugs that have been used to treat viral infections of humans such as hepatitis C and HIV/AIDS.
 These are small molecules that are readily absorbed into cells and specifically target viral proteins that are essential for virus replication.
 Their toxicity for non-viral processes (i.e., cellular functions) is extremely low, making them both safe and efficacious.
-We have described our laboratory and field experiences with GC376, a viral protease inhibitor, in an article in the Journal of Feline Medicine and Surgery.
-An abstract of this article can be accessed at the PubMed website - https://www.ncbi.nlm.nih.gov/pubmed/28901812.
-The rights for GC376 have been obtained by Anivive and they are starting the lengthy process of obtaining FDA approval for treating cats with FIP and eventual marketing https://www.k-state.edu/media/newsreleases/2018-09/fipantiviral92018.html.
+We have described our field experiences with GC376, a viral protease inhibitor, in an article in the Journal of Feline Medicine and Surgery - https://journals.sagepub.com/doi/full/10.1177/1098612X17729626.
+The rights for GC376 have been obtained by Anivive and they are starting the lengthy process of obtaining FDA approval for treating cats with FIP and eventual marketing - https://www.kstate.edu/media/newsreleases/2018-09/fipantiviral92018.html.